The History of the UK Driving Test

 Independent driving became part of the practical driving test in October.
 Candidates had to drive for 10 minutes following a series of directions to show an ability to drive without direction, however, diagrams used for this proved a problem.

-DSA and the Vehicle and Operator Services Agency (VOSA) were merged to create the Driver & Vehicle Standards Agency (DVSA).
+DSA and the Vehicle and Operator Services Agency (VOSA) merged to create the Driver & Vehicle Standards Agency (DVSA).

 In April, driving test candidates could no longer use foreign language voiceovers and interpreters on their theory and practical driving tests.
-The change was made to cut down on widespread fraud (which is still rife), and to make sure that all drivers could read road signs and fully understand the rules of the road.
+The change was made to cut down on widespread fraud (which is still rife however), and to make sure that all drivers could read road signs and fully understand the rules of the road.

 The ADI ‘Standards Check’ came into being to replace the ADI ‘check test’.
 This actually made it easier for poor quality instructors to cheat their way through a test which was already far too easy to begin with.